MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

 $$x_{t+1} \leftarrow x_t - D_t \nabla_t ,$$

-where $ D_t$ is a diagonal matrix that contains in coordinate $ (i,i)$ the learning rate for coordinate i in the gradient.
-Thus, the robust version of stochastic gradient descent should behave as the above equation, with the empirical variance on the diagonal of D_t,
+where $D_t$ is a diagonal matrix that contains in coordinate $(i,i)$ the learning rate for coordinate i in the gradient.
+Thus, the robust version of stochastic gradient descent should behave as the above equation, with the empirical variance on the diagonal of $D_t$,

 $$D_t(i,i) = \frac{1}{\sqrt{\sum_{i < t} \nabla_t(i)^2}} .$$